How to Pick Your Early Decision School: Making the Right Call

 You’re not as restricted when looking for existing student organizations that match your interests.
 If a club you want doesn’t exist at your top choice school, you can always start one or find students with similar interests.
 But, it’s definitely a good sign if there is an acapella group or club sports team that you absolutely cannot wait to join!

-Listen to Ben Schwartz, a Former Assistant Director of Admissions at Darmouth College, talk about choosing your early school in our podcast:
+Listen to Ben Schwartz, a Former Assistant Director of Admissions at Dartmouth College, talk about choosing your early school in our podcast.

 4) Do I have a shot at getting in?